freewarefocus/py400kb/README.md

 VID : PID
 ```

-NOTE: Since these are hex values you need to pre-append '0x' to these numbers on the command line (or convert them to decimal):
+NOTE: Since these are hex values, you need to pre-append '0x' to these numbers on the command line (or convert them to decimal):
 ```bash
 --keyboard-vid 0x2e8a --keyboard-pid 0x0011
 ```

 **Full Custom Mouse Walk-Through**

-On a Raspberry Pi 500+ I am going to use the built in keyboard but I have a different mouse than the official Raspberry Pi one.
+On a Raspberry Pi 500+, I am going to use the built-in keyboard, but I have a different mouse than the official Raspberry Pi one.
 This means I can use the --pi500plus command line option to automatically select the keyboard but I will need to override the mouse setting.
 Here is how I do that:

 - Run the ls -l /dev/input/by-id/ and lsusb commands and identify the mouse's device name (look for "event").
 From the lsusb you can get the device's VID (first number) and PID (second number):

 ![Screenshot](./images/custom_mouse_config1.png)

-- On the command line I make sure to include the --pi500plus argument to identify the keyboard, but then add the custom mouse's VID, PID and DEV commands.
+- On the command line, I make sure to include the --pi500plus argument to identify the keyboard, but then add the custom mouse's VID, PID and DEV commands.

-Note that I include the "0x" before the VID and PID numbers (because they are hexidecimal) and the path "/dev/input/by-id/" before the mouse's device name:
+Note that I include the "0x" before the VID and PID numbers (because they are hexadecimal) and the path "/dev/input/by-id/" before the mouse's device name:

 ![Screenshot](./images/custom_mouse_config2.png)